 Q: What made you choose a C5 over other platforms?

-A: I previously drove a Miata which is a well developed platform but not nearly as high of a performance ability.
-The C5 was doing well in the series and with my dads car sitting broken... it worked very well for my situation.
+A: I previously drove a Miata, which is a well-developed platform but not nearly as high in performance ability.
+The C5 was doing well in the series, and with my dad’s car sitting broken... it worked very well for my situation.

 Q: What do you think people underestimate about the C5 platform?